Meson dynamics from locally exciting a particle-conserving $Z_2$ lattice gauge theory: Effect of confinement field on meson dynamics

 We show the dynamics of propagating excitations in Fig.~\ref{fig:densityplot} at two values of the confining field, $h = 1.1J$ and $h=0.3 J$.
-In Fig.~\ref{fig:densityplot}(i),(ii), particles delocalize through light-cone like structures emanating from the central excitation region at time $t=0$.
+In Fig.~\ref{fig:densityplot}(i),(ii), we plot the expectation value of the particle number, $n$, as a function of site index and time, $Jt$.
+The particles delocalize through light-cone like structures emanating from the central excitation region at time $Jt=0$.
 The outermost cones in both cases represent fast moving excitations.
 The inner cone has a slower spread and has substructures that show diamond shaped particle tracks that also slowly spread out from the center.
 These are more pronounced and wider for smaller $h = 0.3J$.
 These tracks show similarities to the ones found after wavepacket collisions in Ref.~\cite{Gorshkov4,collider} where they were interpreted as the two particles coming together and colliding multiple times.
 We will show in later sections that we can interpret them as meson size oscillations which gradually spread out from the center as these mesons delocalize.
-In Fig.~\ref{fig:densityplot}(iii),(iv), we can clearly see that at a given time, smaller mesons occupy the largest center-of-mass positions away from the central excitation region.
+Similar oscillations were also observed in studies involving Hamiltonian quench dynamics in Ising models~\cite{mesonoscillation,Gorshkov6,Calabrese1}.
+In Fig.~\ref{fig:densityplot}(iii),(iv), we plot the occupation probability, $p$, of a meson of length $r$ occupying a center-of-mass position $c$.
+We can clearly see that at a given time, the largest center-of-mass positions away from the central excitation region have the highest probability of occupation from a smaller sized meson.
 This suggests that meson size is inversely related to propagation speed.
-Due to different speed, mesons of different sizes get spatially filtered in time evolution.
+As the long time wavefunction of a single meson is characterized by a superposition of different meson sizes, this speed differential causes spatial separation of the mesons involved in the superposition according to their size.
 We will show that this is a consequence of the linear confinement of mesons and persists for both $h>J$ and $h<J$ regimes.

-We use the system wavefunction at long times to characterize the propagating excitations.
+We use the system wavefunction at long times to characterize the propagating excitation.
 In particular, we calculate the average meson size, $r_{\text{avg}}(t) = \sum_{r} r|\langle r|\psi(t)\rangle|^2$ as a function of time.
-The meson excitations propagate equally in both the directions away from the center.
-We determine the speed at which the mesons propagate by calculating the temporal slope of the center-of-mass coordinate's standard deviation, $c_s$, defined as
+The meson excitation propagates equally in both the directions away from the center.
+We determine the speed at which the excitation propagates by calculating the temporal slope of the center-of-mass coordinate's standard deviation, $c_s$, defined as